LaneaLucy/QnapFreeLCD/README.md

 Modified by Justin Duplessis (drfoliberg@gmail.com)

+Modified by Lanea Lucy Schwarz [lanealucy@gmail.com)

 WARNING
 ========
-This is a developer version, at the time of writing it was only tested on a TS-439 and TS-509 PRO.
+This is a developer version, at the time of writing it was only tested on a TS-435 PRO.
-Even though I use it in my productive environment, I strongly recommend that you only use it for further testing and debugging.
-This script is only for QNAP-devices which running debian (possibly ubuntu)(stock QNAP firmware currently not supported!).
+This script is only for QNAP-devices which running debian (possibly Truenas SCALE)(stock QNAP firmware currently not supported!).

 SCOPE
 ======